ramonsmits/docs.particular.net/Content/Platform/Overview.md

 ## [![NServicebus](/images/nservicebus-logo.jpg "NServiceBus")](http://particular.net/NServiceBus)

-### The most popular and developer friendly service bus for .NET
+### The most developer-friendly service bus for .NET

 Enterprise-grade scalability and reliability for your workflows and integrations without any messy XML configuration - just pure-code bliss.
 Simple and easy publish/subscribe communication over any transport, on premise and in the cloud.